 Key Takeaways

-- Spot trading means buying or selling the actual crypto asset, not a futures contract.
+- Spot trading means buying or selling the actual crypto asset at the current market price.

 Introduction